Biogen UK

-Biogen (UK) Ltd is a leading UK owner and operator of anaerobic digestion and composting plants based in Bedfordshire.
-It is responsible for the construction of 22 plants to date and currently operates fourteen anaerobic digestion plants and six composting facilities in England, Scotland and Wales.
+Biogen (UK) Ltd is the UK’s leading owner and operator of anaerobic digestion plants.
+It is responsible for the construction of 22 plants to date and currently operates Nineteen anaerobic digestion plants (12 Food Waste and 7 Agricultural Plants) in England, Scotland and Wales.

 History

 Biogen's anaerobic digestion business was established in 2005 with investment from Bedfordia Group.
 The company's Twinwoods anaerobic digestion (AD) plant, at Milton Ernest in Bedfordshire was completed in 2006 to recycle food waste along with animal slurry from Bedfordia Farms.
 In 2008 Biogen acquired technology and engineering company Greenfinch Ltd. Greenfinch was set up in 1993, initially constructing AD plants for the waste water industry and for farmers as a form of managing their livestock waste.
 In 2012 Biogen secured £24m of investment from construction, property and services company Kier Group, making them joint venture partners alongside Bedfordia Group.

 Since 2006 Biogen's main focus has been on providing a sustainable food waste treatment service for local authorities, retailers, pubs, restaurants, hotels, offices and food manufacturers.
 The company employs over 150 people across the UK and has its head office in Milton Ernest, Bedfordshire.

 In April 2017 the company was bought for an undisclosed sum by Ancala Bioenergy Ltd, an infrastructure investment vehicle managed by Ancala Partners LLP, to provide an established platform for Ancala to expand into the waste-to-energy sector.